RiddhimanBiswas/computational_physics/README.md

 Important Notes:
 - Assignment 5 here is assignment 7 of the website.
 Assignment 5 of the website was skipped in class due to time constraints.
-- Assignment 6 just has the code.
-Images haven't been saved, but one could use the .py codes
+- Assignment 6 has a base code and appropriate images.
+Please change the variables appropriately for the assignment.